pikepdf/pikepdf/docs/installation.rst

 pikepdf requires a C++11 compliant compiler (i.e. Visual Studio 2015 on Windows).
-See our continuous integration build script in ``.appveyor.yml`` for detailed instructions.
+See our continuous integration build script in ``.appveyor.yml`` for detailed and current instructions.
 Or use the wheels which save this pain.

+These instructions require the precompiled binary ``qpdf.dll``.
+See the QPDF documentation if you also need to build this DLL from source.
+Both should be built with the same compiler.
+You may not mix and match MinGW and Visual C++ for example.

 Running a regular ``pip install`` command will detect the version of the compiler used to build Python and attempt to build the